Joe Kidd (1972)

 The conflict between Spanish and English language citizens is an interesting subject, not often treated in westerns, and Joe Kidd starts off well, with a stoic Clint reluctantly choosing sides in the conflict, but it loses momentum along the way and comes up with a particularly disappointing conclusion.
 Some think Elmore Leonard was one of America's finest (screen-)writers, but his script for Joe Kidd lacks insight, both in the characters and the conflict.
 Eastwood's character is ill-defined and Duvall's land baron is too much typified as a nazi avant-la-lettre.
 Overall the action scenes look good.
 However, I do not like this scene with the rail way engine.
 It is funny, but it's also a bit ridiculous and ultimately it looks as uninspired as the movie itself.

 Joe Kidd in a rather one-dimensional action movie, watchable, but not living up to its expectations.
-There are enough 'Eastwood moments' to keep his fans interested and Bruce Surtees' cinematography gives the film a glorious look, but with this cast and this director, we would've expected a bit more.
+There are enough 'Eastwood moments' to keep his fans interested and Bruce Surtees' cinematography gives the film a glorious look, but with this cast and this director, we would've expected a lot more.

 Dir: John Sturges - Cast: Clint Eastwood, Robert Duvall, John Saxon, Don Stroud, Stella Garcia, Paul Koslo, James Wainwright